darossi87/intune/README.md

 How to set the CiscoSecureClient.mobileconfig in intune browse to Devices --> macOS --> Configuration profiles --> Create --> New Policy --> Profile type: Templates --> Custom --> Create

-Next Name the Policy I suggest "MacOS Cisco Secure Connect Mobileconfig" Then hit Next
+Next, Name the Policy I suggest "MacOS Cisco Secure Connect Mobileconfig" Then hit Next

 On the Configration Setting Page Name your Custom Policy "Custom configuration profile name" Then choose "Device Channel" for your Deployment Channel.